 The following sections describe the user interface of the Lithium-Ion charger.
 It consists of a LED indicator and a Command-Line Interface (CLI).

 This Lithium-Ion battery charger features a Command-Line Interface (CLI) that can be accessed via the Arduino’s RS232 serial port.
-The easiest way to connect to the CLI is to open the serial monitor of the Arduino IDE while connected to the charger.
+The easiest way to connect to the CLI is to open the serial monitor of the Arduino IDE while connected to the charger using a FTDI USB to Serial converter.
 Please ensure that the Baud rate is set to 115200.

 Some of these CLI commands need to be provided with arguments.
 Thus, one needs to enter a the command followed by one or two arguments separated by a white space.